Lurking in the darkest depths of the oceans dwells a powerful entity that might be willing to strike a deal.

 Want to see how the Fathomless stacks up against the other Warlock Patrons?
 Check out the full Warlock subclass ranking here!

-Conclusion – Guide to the Fathomless Warlock in D&D 5e
+Conclusion – Fathomless Warlock in D&D 5e Guide

 Of all of the Warlock Patrons, the Fathomless is probably the most unique.
 There’s no shortage of ways that you can take it, and it’s hard to imagine one of these characters not bringing a ton of value to nearly any party!